 A. Your proxy, when properly submitted to us, and not revoked, will be voted in accordance with your instructions.
 If you sign and return your proxy card without indicating how you would like your shares to be voted, the persons designated by the Company as proxies will vote in accordance with the recommendations of the Board of Directors on Proposal No. 1 (the election of directors) and Proposal No. 2 (the ratification of the Audit Committee's selection of the Company's independent registered public accounting firm).

-The Board's recommendation is set forth in the description of each Proposal in this Proxy Statement.
-In summary, the Board recommends a vote: (1) FOR each of the 12 director nominees identified in this Proxy Statement, and (2) FOR the ratification of the Audit Committee's selection of KPMG LLP as the Company's independent registered public accounting firm for 2012.
-Although we are not aware of any other matter that may be properly presented at the 2012 Annual Meeting, if any other matter is properly presented, the
+Although we are not aware of any other matter that may be properly presented at the 2013 Annual Meeting, if any other matter is properly presented, the persons designated by the Company as proxies may vote on such matters in their discretion.